memx-lab/ramryder/README.md

 The main components of RamRyder include a user-space resource manager, a hypervisor extended from QEMU, and a guest Linux kernel.

-# Getting Started
+# Quick Start

 This page describes how to build RamRyder, configure the resource manager, and manage VMs with `ramryder_cli`.

 ## Get source code